Coevolution of Intracluster Light and Brightest Cluster Galaxies: Methods

 \subsection{Selection of ICL}

-In the IllustrisTNG simulations, all the star particles in a halo that are not dynamically associated with a particular galaxy are defined as being attached to the central subhalo.
-Therefore, while observations have to contend with the separation of satellite galaxies from the ICL, the primary concern in TNG100 is dividing the central BCG from the ICL.
+To separate satellites from the main halo, the IllustrisTNG simulations first identify distinct dark matter halos using FoF grouping and then use the \textsc{subfind} algorithm to find self-bound structures within the halo.
+The most bound sub-halo is identified as the central sub-halo.
+All the star particles in a halo that are not dynamically associated with a particular galaxy are defined as being attached to the central sub-halo.
+Thus, while observations have to contend with the separation of satellite galaxies from the ICL, the primary concern in TNG100 is dividing the central BCG from the ICL.

-To begin with, before the division of the ICL and the BCG is performed, we rotate galaxies using the inertia tensor to ensure that we select galaxies with the same orientation.
-Plotted gradients of 1D surface brightness, colour and metallicity are performed using the semi-major axis.
+To begin with, before the division of the ICL and the BCG is performed, we rotated galaxies using the inertia tensor to ensure that we select galaxies with the same orientation.
+Plotted gradients of the 1D surface brightness, colour, and metallicity were performed using the semi-major axis.
 As previously discussed, the separation of the ICL from the BCG is one of the most difficult questions for both theoretical and observational studies, as there is often no strict way of dividing the two.
-As such, for some pieces of analysis, we will consider the BCG+ICL as a single system.
-For others, we perform a cut that strictly divides the ICL and the BCG.
+As such, for some pieces of analysis, we considered the BCG+ICL as a single system.
+For others, we performed a cut that strictly divides the ICL and the BCG.